 She was less than a tenth away from a gold medal on bars, but in the end earned a 13.9 after a mostly clean routine including another awesome Markelov to Gienger connection.
 On beam, her second silver came despite a broken leap series, though she was otherwise steady and nailed her double pike dismount for a 13.575, and then on floor she had a 13.5 after hitting clean tumbling and dynamic leaps.

 Aside from these, the only other medalists was a 24-year-old first-time elite gymnast named Stephanie Magiros.
-Magiros has competed at the national championships in Australia before (including as a level 10 last year), but this was her first time in the international group, though she’s no stranger to the pressure.
+Magiros has competed at the national championships in Australia before (including as a level 10 last year).
+While this was her first time in the international group, she’s no stranger to the pressure.
 Magiros is a snowboarder who competed in the 2014 Olympic Games in Sochi, and has the dream of being the first Australian to compete in back-to-back summer and winter Games.

 Magiros only competed on vault, and though her difficulty is still a bit low, her execution and attention to detail are to die for.
 Both of her vaults – a handspring front pike and a tsuk layout – are out of 4.6, though her execution is consistently above a 9.0.
 She finished with a 13.937 average to earn the silver medal a point behind Little; if she can keep her consistency and execution where it is but upgrade to stronger vaults, her Olympic dream just might come true!